reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/test-setup.md

  3. Run `reaction reset` before starting your Reaction Commerce project.

 ### Loading Sample Data
- 1. Click the devtools option in the admin menu to open the devtools panel.
+ 1. Click the DevTools option in the admin menu to open the DevTools panel.

  2. Click the "Reset Data" button to remove all Product, Tag and Order data.

  3. Click the "Load Products and Tags" buttons to load basic shop data.

  4. Click the "Load Orders" button to load unprocessed new orders.

  5. Click the "Load Images" button to create product images for all products.
   **Note:** Loading product images can take a few minutes depending on the amount of products that have been created.
   **Note:** Loading the large dataset while running Reaction Commerce on your local development machine is discouraged.

 ## Payment Provider